bartneck/SwimDsl/README.md

 [CodeMirror](https://codemirror.net/).
 CodeMirror provides SwimDSL with a code editor capable of generating a syntax tree which it can use to provide syntax highlighting, code completions, and linting.
-The `codemirror-swimdsl` sub-directory provides language support for SwimDSL inside of CodeMirror, enabling all of SwimDSL's intelligent lint rules and auto-completions.
+The `codemirror-swimdsl` subdirectory provides language support for SwimDSL inside CodeMirror, enabling all of SwimDSL's intelligent lint rules and auto-completions.

 ## What can be modelled with the SwimDSL language?